ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 short delay after the rising edge of control_clock would occur after data_clock had gone low.
 The delay is introduced by the EEPROMs in the :ref:`control_unit` settling after a new instruction/flag/micro-step value goes onto their address lines.
-This demonstrates the problem:
+This demonstrates the problem using the PE control (_SPE is the same):

 .. image:: images/clock/inverted_data_clock_problem.png